adityakapole/Pneumonia-CNN/readme.md

   jupyter notebook
 ```
 ### Access the Notebook:
-Open the 'main.ipynb' file in the Jupyter Notebook interface and try the model using Gradio Interface
+Open the 'INTERFACE.ipynb' file in the Jupyter Notebook interface and try the model using Gradio Interface

 <br>